General Info (Oakville Hornets)

 How long is the season?

-The season starts in September 2022 and continues to the end of March 2023.
-House League teams typically sign up for one or two Tournament weekends in other centres, and all participate in our House League Tournament in February (additional team fees apply).
+The season starts in September 2023 and continues to the end of March 2024.
+Championship Day is Saturday March 30th, 2024.
+House League teams typically sign up for one or two Tournament weekends in other centers, and all participate in our House League Tournament in February (additional team fees apply).
 Practices and games are cancelled during the Christmas and March Break periods (usually two weekends each).

 What equipment is required?